abinit/abinit/doc/tutorial/gwr1.md

 you will notice that we are using norm-conserving (NC) pseudos taken from the standard scalar-relativistic table of the [PseudoDojo](https://www.pseudo-dojo.org/).
+For efficiency reasons, these examples use underconverged parameters: the cutoff energy [[ecut]] is set to 10 Ha that is slightly smaller than the recommended value reported in the PseudoDojo table (16 Ha).

 !!! important